Andereoo/TkSolitaire/README.md

 ___
 **Installation:**
 Windows users can download the installer from the releases page.
-Alternatively, Linux and Windows users can also download the source code and run it using python.
+Alternatively, the TkSolitaire source code can also be downloaded and run using python.
 TkSolitaire can be embedded into a Tkinter app:

 ```python